ckaranam27/WeatherPy/README.md

 This is a python code  to visualize the weather of 500+ cities, across the world of varying distance from the equator.
 The objective is to build a series of scatter plots to showcase the following relationships:

-	Temperature (F) vs. Latitude
+•	Temperature (F) vs. Latitude
-	Humidity (%) vs. Latitude
+•	Humidity (%) vs. Latitude
-	Cloudiness (%) vs. Latitude
+•	Cloudiness (%) vs. Latitude
-	Wind Speed (mph) vs. Latitude
+•	Wind Speed (mph) vs. Latitude

-Your final notebook must:
+Final results will be as below:

 * Randomly selects **at least** 500 unique (non-repeat) cities based on latitude and longitude.
 * Perform a weather check on each of the cities using a series of successive API calls.